Hooke's Law

 Forces and Changing Shape

+If you want to stretch, bend, or compress something, you need at least two forces working together.
 Think about stretching a spring.
-If you just pull on one end, the spring will move with you - it won't stretch.
-You need to hold one end fixed (that's one force) while you pull on the other end (that's the second force).
-These two forces working in opposite directions are what actually cause the spring to extend.
+If you just pull on one end of a spring at rest on the ground, the spring will just move with you - it won't stretch.
+You need to hold one end fixed while you pull on the other end.
+These two forces, acting in opposite directions, would cause the spring to extend.

 Elastic Deformation vs Inelastic Deformation